Where is John Beresford now?

 In 2017, John Beresford was awarded an MBE as part of the Queen’s birthday honours list for services to education with anti-racisim charity Show Racism the Red Card.

-He later admitted that he used to make monkey chants to black players when he was a young football fan in the late seventies but changed his ways when he actually met some black people and understood how wrong it was.
+He later admitted that he used to make monkey chants to black players when he was a young football fan in the late seventies but changed his outlook when he actually met some black people.

 Back to Newcastle United